 The calculation method of the number of infectious people has been changed since 13 October.
 Between 1 June till 13 October this number was calculated based on the results of the first Pienter Corona research, the number of hospital admissions and the number of confirmed cases.
 From 13 October onwards, this number is calculated based on the results of the second Pienter Corona research and the number of hospital admissions.
 In this second research, a larger group of people have been examined.
 Besides, more insight in the infectiousness of people has been gained.

-A representative sample of around 350 GP practices across the Netherlands provide data once a week to the Netherlands Institute for Health Services Research (Nivel) Primary Care Database.
+Information from general practitioners (GP) is published via open data by Nivel on a weekly basis (on Thursdays).
+The description of this dataset can be found here.
+A representative sample of around 350 GP practices across the Netherlands provide data once a week to Nivel.
 They record reported and observed symptoms and diagnoses of the consulting patients they see.
 Using this data, Nivel determines how many patients saw their GP in the past week for the first time for symptoms that could indicate COVID-19.
 Nivel determines this on the basis of the diagnostic codes reported by GPs (‘acute upper respiratory system infection’, ‘other respiratory infection(s)’, ‘influenza’, ‘pneumonia’, ‘other viral disease(s)’, ‘other infectious disease’, ‘fever’, ‘shortness of breath’, ‘coughing’) and any additional information provided that could indicate COVID-19.

 Information on sewage water is made available via open data by the RIVM.
 The description of this dataset can be found here.
 Human excrement flushed down the toilet can contain pathogens (viruses and bacteria that can make people sick), which can be measured in wastewater.
 These tests measure the concentration of coronavirus particles in wastewater that may (but do not always) come from the excrement of infected individuals.
 Measurements are collected at more than 300 wastewater treatment plants around the country.
 At least once a week at each location, researchers from the RIVM test a sample of wastewater collected over a 24-hour period.
 The weekly number of locations with new data varies however, because not every test is completed successfully.
 The open data shows at which locations tests were done on a given date.